nnaumenko/metaf/docs/sphinx/api_cloudtype.rst

 		:returns: Height of the cloud base; may be a non-reported value if the base height is not reported or cannot be included in this format.

-	.. cpp:function:: unsigned int okta() const
+	.. cpp:function:: std::optional<unsigned int> okta() const

-		:returns: Sky coverage in 1/8th (e.g. 3 okta means that this cloud covers 3/8 of the sky).
+		:returns: Sky coverage in 1/8th (e.g. 3 okta means that this cloud covers 3/8 of the sky), or 0 trace amount of clouds is present.
+If cloud amount is not known, an empty ``std::optional`` is returned.

 Validating